-Designed for people with advanced bilingual skills who want to further their career, this program will introduce you to advanced theoretical approaches and specialised knowledge of current and emerging industrial and ethical issues in the field.
-You will use innovative applications of communication technology to support translating and/or interpreting practice and gain insight into your own creativity.
+Designed for people with high-level bilingual skills who want to further their career, this program will introduce you to advanced theoretical approaches and specialised knowledge of current and emerging industry and ethical issues in the field.
+You'll learn how to use communication media to support translating and/or interpreting practice and gain insight into the intersection of theory and practice.

-By linking translation technology, ethics, professional and theoretical studies to practical issues in translating and interpreting, RMIT graduates are work-ready and prepared to respond to industry requirements.
+By linking translation technology, ethics, and professional and theoretical studies to practical issues in translating and interpreting, RMIT graduates are work-ready and prepared to respond to industry requirements.

-RMIT is approved by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Master of Translating and Interpreting in the following languages:
+RMIT is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Master of Translating and Interpreting in the following languages:

 - Auslan (interpreting only)